-Several arrested after car with gas cylinders found in Paris: sources

-PARIS French police investigating the abandonment of a car packed with gas cylinders near Paris's Notre Dame cathedral have arrested several suspects and also established that the vehicle contained 3 jerry cans of diesel fuel, judicial and police sources said.
+Three suspected female militants seized in France, policeman stabbed

+BOUSSY-SAINT-ANTOINE/PARIS Three women arrested on Thursday in connection with a car laden with gas cylinders found abandoned near Paris's Notre Dame cathedral were likely planning an imminent attack, French Interior Minister Bernard Cazeneuve said.

+The minister said one of the women had stabbed a police officer during the arrest before being shot and wounded.
+A source close to the investigation said the attacker was the missing 19-year-old daughter of the car's owner.

-The discovery last Saturday night of the Peugeot 607 loaded with seven gas cylinders, six of them full, triggered an inquiry by counter-terrorism experts in a country where more than 200 people have died in attacks over the past year and a half.
+The discovery on Saturday night of the Peugeot 607 loaded with seven gas cylinders, six of them full, prompted a counter-terrorism investigation in a country where militants have killed more than 230 people in attacks since January, 2015.

-Police sources had said on Tuesday that no detonator device was found in the car, but the presence of diesel-filled cannisters added to concerns that there had been a plan to explode the vehicle.
+Police sources said no detonator had been found, though the vehicle also contained three jerry cans of diesel fuel, adding to concerns that there had been a plan to explode the car.

-Police arrested three women on Thursday evening, a police official told Reuters.
-One of the women attacked police, who injured her in protecting themselves.
-A police official was hurt but his injuries were not life-threatening, the source said.
+"These three women aged 39, 23 and 19 had been radicalised, were fanatics and were in all likelihood preparing an imminent, violent act," Cazeneuve said in a televised statement.

+Seven people have now been detained since Tuesday in connection with the investigation.

-The arrests took place in Boussy Saint Antoine, some 30 km (20 miles) south-east of Paris, connected to the gas cylinder probe.
+The arrests took place in Boussy-Saint-Antoine, some 30 km (20 miles) south-east of Paris.

-The arrests take to seven the number held in custody by police, who are also trying to find the 19-year-old daughter of the car's owner.

-A first couple, aged 34 and 29, were arrested on a motorway on Tuesday in southern France.
+A Reuters photographer later saw a hand-cuffed person being carried into a building in that town, in the area cordoned off by police, where house searches were being carried out.
+Police investigators and bomb-disposal experts were on the ground.

+The town's mayor told BFM TV there had been no specific threat of an attack in the local area.

-The Peugeot was found in the early hours of Sunday morning on a Seine riverside road meters from the Notre Dame cathedral.
+The Peugeot was found in the early hours of Sunday morning on a Seine riverside road metres from Notre Dame cathedral.

 Documents with writing in Arabic were also found in the car, which had no registration plates and was left with its hazard lights flashing.